-This year's summer was exceptional for all avid travellers including us.
+The year 2020 was exceptional for all avid travellers including us.
 Speaking of our summer vacation, we hadn't many options where to travel.
-The pandemic situation due to COVID-19 in Europe was getting better after the spring but the infection rate in many countries was still too high preventing almost everyone from travelling to sunny European beach destinations.
-By flying to South Europe, where we usually spend our summer vacations, we would have had a real risk of getting infected and we would also have required to stay two weeks in quarantine upon returning home to Finland.
+The pandemic situation in Europe was getting better after the spring but the infection rate in many countries was still too high preventing almost everyone from travelling to sunny European beach destinations.
+Flying to South Europe wasn't a real option.

-The pandemic was well in control in Finland so we decided to travel domestically.
-Also, our Nordic neighbour Norway had a low infection rate of the Corona virus and that is why we finally decided to combine a visit to Finnish Lapland and to Norway.
-Driving with our own car was a very practical solution.
+We got the idea to travel domestically to Finland and visit Lapland.
+Also, our Nordic neighbour Norway is easily accessible from northern Finland so we finally decided to combine a visit to Finnish Lapland and Norway.
+Driving in our car was a very practical solution to implement this plan.

-Finland's map is stretch to 1,160 km from South to North.
+Finland's map is stretched to 1,160 km from South to North.
 Therefore, driving from Helsinki to Finnish Lapland takes more than 1000 kilometres and from the Finnish border, an additional few hundred kilometres before reaching the city of Tromso in Norway.
-Luckily in the summer, there was a plenty of daylight which made the driving a lot easier.
+Luckily in the summer, there was plenty of daylight which made driving a lot easier.

-We didn't want to stay the whole summer holiday in Finland so the road trips's destination, Tromso, was in Norway.
-We planned our driving route with the aid of Google Maps.
-On HotelsCcombined, we compared accommodation prices to find affordable places to rest.
-The goal was to drive as straight as possible but based on the hotel prices, we made minor route adjustments to save some money.
+Google Maps helped us in planning the driving route.
+We needed also places to rest on the way so we compared accommodation prices on a few hotel booking sites.
+For example, Booking.com has good a selection and affordable rates.
+Our goal was to drive as straight as possible but based on the hotel prices, we made minor route adjustments to save some money.
 Our final driving route was Helsinki - Jyväskylä - Kemi - Kilpisjärvi - Tromso.
-On the outbound journey, we kept an overnight stop in Kemi, which was practically on the halfway to Kilpisjärvi.
+On the outbound journey, we kept an overnight stop in Kemi, which was practically halfway to Kilpisjärvi.

 First Driving Day

-It was necessary to stop every now and then.
-Driving long distance isn't safe without enough rest.
-Having two shifting drivers made it also a safe travel on the road.
+It was necessary to stop now and then.
+Driving a long distance isn't safe without enough rest.
+Having two shifting drivers made it also safe to travel on the road.

 Refuelling Stops: First One near Lahti

 During the whole trip, we consumed about 200 litres of fuel.
-The fuel price in Finland varies from a petrol station to another so it is possible to save from 5 to 10 percent by refueling only less expensive fuel.
+The fuel price in Finland varies from one petrol station to another so it is possible to save from 5 to 10 per cent by refuelling only less expensive fuel.
 That is why we continuously monitored fuel prices and stopped along the way to refuel at a gas station with the cheapest price.